klimaviu/Cocktails/Cocktails.md

 # Let’s plot some of the more interesting cases:

 Not as complicated as the names make them sound, huh?

+I was surprised at the combination of vanilla ice-cream and coke, but a source tells me this was common among kids even here in Lithuania\!

 ![](Cocktails_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->